Gabriel-Fredo/QR_CODE-Frontend_Mentor/README.md

 This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+(Solu)

 ## Table of contents